 Treatment: Hepatitis A

 Hepatitis A almost always goes away on its own, and no medication is needed.
 If nausea is a problem, try eating several small meals throughout the day instead of three large ones.
 Drink water, juice, or sports drinks to stay hydrated.
-And avoid strenuous exercise until you're feeling better.
+And avoid hard exercise until you're feeling better.

 Treatment: Chronic Hepatitis B

 The goal of treating chronic hepatitis B is to control the virus and keep it from damaging the liver.
 This begins with regular monitoring for signs of liver disease.
 Antiviral medications may help, but not everyone can take them or needs to be on medication.
 Be sure to discuss the risks and benefits of antiviral therapy with your doctor.

 The latest drugs approved to treat hepatitis C are Olysio (simeprevir) and Sovaldi (sofosbuvir).
 Olysio and Sovaldi are combined with the older drugs interferon and ribavirin.
 This combination is quickly becoming the new standard for treating hepatitis C. Your doctor will explain your options based on how active the virus is.

 Monitoring Chronic Hepatitis